hydra2s/noire-java/README.md

 New renderer engine for Java and Minecraft mod.
 Also, this is, probably, final project of and in my life (i.e. finale of my 2023 year).

+### 🐞 Status of Debug 🐞

+I was able to run both GFXreconstruct (but with a flag) and NVIDIA Nsight.
+There is a problem with the last one, because I can't export it.
+And with the first one, the problem is with the exorbitant file size (almost a gigabyte).
+Also, GFXreconstruct (replay) just plays at a very fast speed, as if under rewind.
+In general, I managed to achieve compatibility with stable drivers from NVIDIA a few days ago.
+So I had a tremendous amount of data to analyze, but I lost it.

 ## About drama around [VulkanModHybrid](https://github.com/hydra2s/VulkanModHybrid) and [VulkanMod](https://github.com/xCollateral/VulkanMod) project

 I did not want to mislead anyone, I even changed the name a bit in VMH, yes I took as a basis, and besides I wanted to fix a lot of problems with the original mod.
 I did not want to engage in self-promotion...
 Plus I wanted to make something that the original mod probably was not, and probably will not be for a long time.
 I wanted to apologize for everything.
 Yes, I admit that this is not the official version, a fan build.